Retire by stateFigures verified May 31, 2026

 Visit Assateague and the Atlantic shore

-Assateague Island, on Maryland's Atlantic coast, is known for wild horses, beaches, and quiet camping.
-The National Park Service runs the national seashore, and Maryland operates an adjoining state park.
+Assateague Island sits on Maryland's Atlantic coast.
+It is the place with the wild horses, plus open beaches and quiet camping.
+The national seashore and an adjoining state park cover the island.

 Get out on the Chesapeake Bay

-The Chesapeake Bay defines much of Maryland life, with sailing, crabbing, and waterfront towns like St. Michaels and Annapolis.
-State and federal sites describe public access points and water trails around the bay.
+The Chesapeake Bay shapes a lot of Maryland life.
+You can sail it, crab it, or just wander waterfront towns like St. Michaels and Annapolis.
+Public access points and water trails ring the whole bay.

 Explore the state parks from bay to mountains